Na Na Hey Hey Kiss Him Goodbye: Track listing

-Bananarama cover

 In popular culture

+A 1970 cover by the Canadian R&B/funk band Wayne McGhie and the Sounds of Joy had no chart success on its own, but has been sampled in numerous hip hop recordings.
+When the band's long-forgotten album was reissued in 2004, Canadian music critic Bill Reynolds wrote that their cover was so good it should be used at sporting events instead of Steam's original.

 In 1977, Chicago White Sox organist Nancy Faust began playing the song.
 It had previously been sung spontaneously by fans in the stands, possibly beginning in a series with the Minnesota Twins July 1–3, 1977, a four-game series swept by the White Sox.
 The fan version went "Minnesota, Minnesota, Hey Hey Good Bye".
-Nancy Faust began playing it on the organ later that month.
+Nancy Faust began playing it regularly on the organ later that month.
 It is generally directed at the losing side in an elimination contest when the outcome is all but certain or when an individual player is ejected, disqualified, or more often in baseball games, a pitching change is made during an inning (which is when Faust would play it).
 It has also been sung by crowds in political rallies, to taunt political opponents or to drown out and mock disruptive counter-protesters.

-This song was one of 164 included on the list of songs which were temporarily banned from public radio airplay by Clear Channel after 9/11.
+The song was featured in the 2000 film Remember the Titans.
+It was also one of 164 included on the list of songs which were temporarily banned from public radio airplay by Clear Channel after September 11 attacks (9/11).

 On January 23, 2006, Paul Martin was defeated by Stephen Harper as Prime Minister of Canada.
 Martin had acceded to the prime ministry following the ouster of Jean Chrétien.
 The next day's issue of La Voix de l'Est, a French newspaper in Granby, Quebec, included a cartoon by Paquette showing Chrétien calling Martin and singing "Na Na Hey Hey Kiss Him Goodbye".

-In April 2009, the song was sampled by American singer Kristinia DeBarge in her single "Goodbye".

-On May 4, 2017, after the House of Representatives voted to pass the American Health Care Act which partially repealed the Patient Protection and Affordable Care Act, Democratic representatives chanted "Na na na na, hey hey, goodbye" to Republican representatives, implying that in voting for the bill, they would lose their House seats in the next election.
-DeCarlo was happy to hear of the song getting renewed exposure, but said he opposed Obamacare.
-It was not the first time the song had been sung in Congress; in 1993, after Democrats voted for then-President Bill Clinton's tax bill, House Republicans sang "Goodbye".

-In January 2019, GMC launched an advertising campaign for its 2019 Sierra 1500 pickup truck, focusing on GMC's new MultiPro tailgate feature.
-The commercial shows owners of competing pickups carrying tailgates from those trucks and singing "Na Na Hey Hey Kiss Him Goodbye" while heading to the top of a mountain.